 Yes.
 It can also be run off a small adapter during charging.

+The device comes with a power adapter that plugs directly into a wall outlet.
 Watch this short video here about how to charge your two3 thermocycler.

 The device analyzes test results in real time.
 The data are stored on the iPhone and synced with Biomeme’s cloud-based data management system when the iPhone has a Wifi or cellular connection.